Week 3 takeaways: Panic time for Cowboys, Raiders?

 The Browns start a new era at quarterback when they travel to Oakland.
 Baker Mayfield earned the start with his excellent play in just more than a half against the Jets, completing nearly three-quarters of his passes and throwing for over 200 yards.
 Mayfield will be the 30th quarterback to start a game for the Browns since 1999, and they hope No. 31 doesn't arrive for a long time. -- Pat McManamon

-Sam Darnold, coming off arguably his worst game thus far, needs to regain his confidence quickly because he faces perhaps the league's best defensive team in the Jaguars in Week 4.
+Sam Darnold, coming off arguably his worst game thus far, needs to regain his confidence quickly because he faces perhaps the league's best defensive team, the Jaguars, in Week 4.
 He had a 38.2 passer rating last week and admitted he was tentative with his reads against the Browns.
 This is his first encounter with adversity.
 He'd benefit with a more aggressive game plan than last week. -- Rich Cimini